LGBudd/KORD-KMKE-Custom-Scenery/README.md

 - Custom Material definitions and Textures for the area to make the land cover more realistic.
 - Optional USGS orthophotos around major airports within the included area.
-- Groundnets for the major airports within the area (KORD, KMDW, KMKE) have been uploaded to Terrasync and are included in the FlightGear database.
+- Groundnets for major airports (KMDW, KMKE) have been uploaded to Terrasync and are included in the FlightGear database.
+A new Airports folder for KORD was created since the primary takeoff and landing runways at O'Hare have changed since WS2.0 was developed.
 - Updated NavData for KORD should be downloaded and installed with this custom scenery.
 The updated airport uses this updated navigation data.

 ### NOTE: